Larisaa16/java-games/SnakeGame/README.md

 * Arrow Down (↓): Moves the snake down.
 * Arrow Left (←): Moves the snake left.
 * Arrow Right (→): Moves the snake right.
-* The snake is teleporting from one edge of the screen to another instead of colliding with the edges.